Omkar211202/Omkar_Notes/content/Actuarial/FM/Annuities.md

 Annuity Immediate in an annuity payment where the first payment is made at the end of first year.

-Present value of annuity immediate: (calculated a year before the first payment)
+Present value of annuity immediate: (calculated a year before the first payment, assuming 1 is payment)
 $$
 a-immediate PV=\dfrac{1-v^n}{i}
 $$

-Accumulated / Future value of annuity immediate: (calculated on the last payment year itself)
+Accumulated / Future value of annuity immediate: (calculated on the last payment year itself, assuming 1 is payment)
 $$
 a-immediate FV=\dfrac{(1+i)^n-1}{i}
 $$